Granny Flat Insurance: Covering In-Law Suites & Accessory Apartments

 When You Need a Separate Landlord Policy

 Insuring a granny flat as a rental requires a different type of policy entirely.
 A landlord insurance policy (DP-3) is designed specifically for income-generating rental properties and covers risks that homeowners policies exclude.
+In 2026, the national average for landlord insurance runs about $1,478 per year (roughly $125 per month), typically 15% to 25% more than a comparable homeowners policy, according to Steadily and Insurance Information Institute data.

 Key Triggers for Getting a Landlord Policy

-• You collect rent from a tenant — short-term or long-term
+• You collect rent from a tenant, short-term or long-term

 • The unit has separate tenants from the primary dwelling